 Supervised Ministry.
 Prerequisite: All supervised ministry courses require permission of the instructor.
-M.Div. students must have completed 7 credits before registering for supervised ministry.
+M.Div. and M.Div./M.A.C.E. degree students must have completed 7 credits before registering for supervised ministry.
 It is strongly recommended that students take either Introduction to Pastoral Care or Preaching and Worship prior to enrolling in a parish internship.
-Supervised ministry is central to the process of preparing men and women for ministry.
-On-campus learning is balanced by clergy and lay involvement during this off-campus training.
-Depending on the setting chosen, these courses provide the opportunity to develop skills in preaching, teaching, counseling, and administration.
-While the majority of the student's time may be spent in pastoral work, time is also provided for reading, reflection, and evaluation.
-A number of churches and other agencies and organizations cooperate with Union Presbyterian Seminary in this program.
-Supervisors are trained at Union Presbyterian Seminary and congregations establish a lay committee to work closely with the student.
+Non-degree students may not take supervised ministry courses.
+Supervised ministry promotes the personal, professional, theological, and spiritual formation of men and women through internships in approved settings.
+These courses seek to integrate classroom learning and the practice of ministry.
+While the majority of the internship is spent in pastoral work, other components include reading, evaluation, and ministry reflection with supervisors, the instructor, and peers.
+Union Presbyterian Seminary develops and nurtures partnerships with many congregations and agencies, and provides required training for supervisors and lay team members.
 The dialogue with the laity, the interaction with the supervisor, and the sharing of the life of the congregation or organization are essential components in the process of educating persons for effective ministry.

 Students are eligible to receive compensation for all supervised ministry experiences.
-Students who are already serving churches or are involved in other ministry settings are permitted to receive supervised ministry credit provided the setting is approved and qualified supervision exists.
+Students who are already serving on staff in congregational or other ministry settings may apply to have the setting approved as their internship setting.
+The Office of Supervised Ministry and Vocational Planning will assess each application on a case-by-case basis and according to criteria in the Supervised Ministry Handbook.
 Students may not do supervised ministry in their home congregations.